-• Identify, formulate, analyze, and develop processes and technologies to meet desired environmental protection needs of society and formulate solutions that are technically sound, economically feasible, and socially acceptable

-B. Course Outcomes: At the end of the course, students will be able to

-- [CO1] Students will be able to understand key current environmental problems like level of pollution - [CO2] Be able to identify and value the effect of the pollutants on the environment: atmosphere, water and soil. - [CO3] Be able to analyze an industrial activity and identify the environmental problems. - [CO4] Be able to plan strategies to control, reduce and monitor pollution. - [CO5] Be able to select the most appropriate technique to purify and/or control the emission of pollutants.
+- Identify, formulate, analyze, and develop processes and technologies to meet desired environmental protection needs of society and formulate solutions that are technically sound, economically feasible, and socially acceptable - B. Course Outcomes: At the end of the course, students will be able to - [CO1] Understand key current environmental problems like level of pollution - [CO2] Identify and value the effect of the pollutants on the environment: atmosphere, water and soil. - [CO3] Analyze an industrial activity and identify the environmental problems. - [CO4] Plan strategies to control, reduce and monitor pollution. - [CO5] Select the most appropriate technique to purify and/or control the emission of pollutants.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking up the End Semester examination.
+student to be qualified for taking up the End Semester examination

-The allowance of 25% includes all l types of leaves including medical
+The allowance of 25% includes all types of leaves including medical

 leaves.